 US Direct Indexing Overview

-For all levels of US Direct Indexing, we will occasionally use additional ETFs — especially in cases where the above ETFs are sold for tax-loss harvesting purposes.
+We will occasionally use additional ETFs — especially in cases where the above ETFs are sold for tax-loss harvesting purposes.
 Thus, US Direct Indexing clients may see a combination of the Vanguard Large-Cap ETF (VV), the Vanguard Small-Cap ETF (VB), the Vanguard S&P 500® ETF (VOO), and the Vanguard Extended Market ETF (VXF) in their portfolios in addition to their individual stock positions.
-As shown below, the resulting Wealthfront account replaces Vanguard’s VTI with a combination of individual stocks and completion ETFs, but continues to hold the other ETFs common to Wealthfront investments (such as Foreign Stocks, Emerging Markets, Dividend Stocks, etc.).
+As shown below, the resulting Wealthfront account replaces Vanguard’s VTI with a combination of individual stocks and completion ETFs, but continues to hold the other ETFs representing the other asset classes common to Wealthfront investments (such as Foreign Stocks, Emerging Markets, Dividend Stocks, etc.).
 All US Direct Indexing accounts also benefit from our Tax-Loss Harvesting service, which harvests tax savings at the ETF level.

 Wealthfront is one of the first companies to combine asset-level Tax-Loss Harvesting and US Direct Indexing.
 We offer this capability to accounts of only $100,000, a fraction of what the competition typically requires.

 The cost of our US Direct Indexing service is lower than the Vanguard ETF it replaces.
 Vanguard currently charges an annual 0.03% expense ratio for VTI, while the equivalent fee for US Direct Indexing is lower, because clients do not pay an expense ratio for the portion of the US Direct Indexing position that’s composed of individual stocks.
 The cost of that service is included in our annual 0.25% advisory fee.